 - Stiff froth (these are larger bubbles)

-Crema is the orange caramelised coffee that floats to the top of an espresso.
-It tastes sweeter than the dark coffee part but it’s very vulnerable and can be destroyed by sitting too long or being drowned in milk.
-A cappuccino sacrifices the crema under the weight of the stiff froth and a latte can kill the crema with milk.
-One of the main ways of telling if you have been served a good flat white is how much of the milk has merged with the crema to form an even dusky orange swirl.
-This coloration of the milk is the starting point of latte art.
+Crema is the orange caramelised coffee that floats to the top of an espresso shot.
+It tastes sweeter than the dark coffee part and adds mouth-feel, but it’s very vulnerable and can be destroyed by sitting too long or being drowned in milk.
+A cappuccino sacrifices the crema under the weight of the stiff froth and a latte usually drowns the crema with liquid milk.
+One of the main ways of telling if you have been served a good flat white is how much of the milk has merged seamlessly with the crema to form an even dusky orange swirl.
+This coloration of the milk is also the starting point of good latte art.

-How to make a flat white different to a latte
+Summary: How to make sure your flat white is not just a latte

 - Cappuccino: spoon the stiff froth into the cup and then top up with a pour from the jug.